Prosecution of Donald Trump in New York: Gag order

 On March 27 and 28, Trump again attacked Merchan's daughter on social media.
 On March 29, prosecutors requested that the limits of the gag order be explicated regarding family of court staff in hopes of terminating what they considered intentionally defiant behavior by Trump.
 On April 1, Merchan expanded the gag order to protect his and Bragg's family members, saying attacks on them "serve no legitimate purpose".
 He wrote that Trump's continued attacks posted a "very real" threat to the integrity of proceedings and could cause those involved in the case to fear for themselves and their families, which would "undoubtedly interfere with the fair administration of justice and constitutes a direct attack on the Rule of Law itself".
 On April 11, Trump disparaged expected witnesses Cohen and Daniels on social media, referring to them as dishonest "sleaze bags".
 On May 6, Merchan found Trump in contempt of court for the tenth time, but stated that he did not wish to jail Trump due to the fact that Trump was a former and potentially the next president.

 Contempt hearings were later held concerning numerous alleged violations of the gag order.
 On May 14, a New York appeals court denied Trump's request to overturn the order.

 Also on May 14, United States Senator Tommy Tuberville called the gag order "ridiculous" for stopping Trump "from having a say-so in his own trial"; Tuberville further said that members of Congress were attending the trial "to speak our piece for President Trump" and "overcome this gag order", and he hoped that "more and more" members of Congress would do so.
 Republican members of Congress, including Tuberville, JD Vance, Cory Mills, Nicole Malliotakis and Speaker Mike Johnson, have criticized witness Michael Cohen, while Byron Donalds, Rick Scott, Vance, and Johnson have criticized Merchan's daughter.
-New York magazine journalist Andrew Rice claimed that during Cohen's May 13 testimony, he saw Trump penning revision notes as to statements about the case from his Republican allies.
+New York magazine journalist Andrew Rice stated that during Cohen's May 13 testimony, he saw Trump penning revision notes as to statements about the case from his Republican allies.
 On May 14, Trump commented that "I do have a lot of surrogates, and they're speaking very beautifully."

 On May 20, speaking outside the courtroom, Trump mentioned witnesses Robert Costello and Michael Cohen.

 On June 25, Merchan lifted parts of Trump's gag order, allowing him to talk about the jury and witnesses who took the stand during the trial.
 Merchan also stated that the gag order would be completely lifted following sentencing.